Support Us Button Widget

 Immerse yourself in the arts

 Asheville Parks and Recreation hosts a plethora of events at community centers and sites across the city.
-From Movies in the Park and Skate Jams to open mics and dance lessons.
-Search the program guide for this summer’s happenings.
+From family movie nights and craft classes to open mics and dance lessons.
+Search the program guide for happenings this winter through spring.

 Pro tip: There are always plenty of unique, fun, and (best of all) free, events posted on our events calendar.